 The Energize Denver Ordinance, according to the City of Denver’s website, will require all buildings – 25,000 square feet and larger – to submit for annual benchmarking of the building’s energy use to meet energy performance requirements based on the building’s Energy Use Intensity (EUI), and to switch from natural gas to electric when replacing space and water heating equipment.
 These are just some of the requirements of this ordinance on which we focused our research.

-The City of Denver is requiring building owners to submit an annual benchmarking report by June 1 of every year.
-For example, Buildings must meet or exceed target levels over the next six years, starting in 2024 or 2025, if given an extension, to avoid paying fines and penalties by the city.
-Owners of buildings 25,000 square feet and larger should have received a letter in February 2023 confirming their building’s 2024 and 2027 interim energy use intensity (EUI) targets as well as their 2030 EUI target.
-Each building’s baseline and interim EUI targets are unique to that building.
-You can find your property and its unique building ID here.
-We have provided a couple of sample projects to illustrate what the Energize Denver Ordinance does to projects that require electrification.
+The City of Denver requires building owners to submit an annual benchmarking report by June 1 of every year.
+Buildings must meet or exceed target levels over the next six years, starting in 2024.
+Owners can receive an extension for 2025 to avoid paying fines and penalties by the city.
+Owners of buildings 25,000 square feet and larger should have received a letter in February 2023 confirming their 2024 and 2027 interim energy use intensity (EUI) targets and their 2030 EUI target.

 What will the Energize Denver Ordinance penalties look like for projects in the coming target years?
 The sample projects list each project’s current EUI and how the penalty of $0.30 X EUIs (building’s current EUI – Target EUIs) X the building’s SF are calculated.